Ambuj03/To-Do-List-API/README.md

 # To-Do-List-API

-## A simple todo list api made with django Rest Framework, Code is well documented, go through it while referring to the official docs :)
+## A simple todo list api made with Django Rest Framework, Code is well documented, go through it while referring to the official docs :)